 Tone Madison accepts story pitches from freelance writers, audio producers, videographers, photographers, and illustrators.
 If we’re interested in your idea and trust your ability to execute it, we’ll work with you and pay you for your time.
 Please take note of the following guidelines.

-- pitch us stories about visual art, music, games, books, comedy, film, media, and broader cultural issues in Madison.
+- pitch us stories about visual art, music, games, books, comedy, film, media, politics and broader cultural issues in Madison.

 - focus on the local, local, local, local.
 How is it connected to Madison, and why does a Madison audience care about it?

 - make sure you’re familiar with the scope and voice of our coverage.
 Successful pieces freelancers have pitched us include a reported piece on changing COVID safety measures at local venues, a feature on avamt-garde folk outfit Pelt, a look at the collaborative art exhibit Intercambios, and an analysis of public health and incarceration in Dane County’s budget.